gdbroman/broman.blog/_posts/2020-08-10-decentralization-at-all-cost.md

 Even “lone inventors” couldn’t get their work done if it weren’t for infrastructure made possible by thousands of other people.

-Notice that I’m not making an argument against blockchain technology or libertarianism per say.
+Notice that I’m not making an argument against blockchain technology or libertarianism per se.

 To be totally clear, I’m actually writing this critique with one foot in the libertarian/crypto-space myself.
 And from time to time, I come dangerously close to being that delusional freedom propagating stereotype I’m describing.